Don't put a cap on fun! | Learn More>

 Think of Hershey, Pennsylvania.
 You’re thinking of chocolate and coasters, right?
 Indeed, many visitors don’t make time to explore the rest of Hershey!
 The town of Hershey has a sweet history, and the knowledgeable and witty tour guides of Hershey Trolley Works are eager to share it with you.
 Climb aboard for fun facts, jokes, audience participation, and chocolate samples!
 In addition to browsing the sweet vintage rides at AACA Museum, Inc., gearheads can upgrade their visit with a Behind-the-Scenes tour of the Museum’s 15,000-square-foot collection storage garage.
 Tours are offered daily Memorial Day to Labor Day plus some spring/fall weekends and feature 50-70 additional cars not currently on display.

-Most visitors and even locals don’t know you can go behind the scenes at ZooAmerica® North American Wildlife Park on an exclusive guided tour.
+Did you know?
+You can go behind the scenes at ZooAmerica® North American Wildlife Park on an exclusive guided tour.
 Set your alarm for the Early Bird tour or stay late After Hours to get up close to the bears, give an otter a snack, hold a bird of prey, or stroke a reptile!
 Bonus: ZooAmerica is open daily, year-round and accessible from Downtown Hershey.
+(Tours are available on select dates for an added cost.
+Registration is required.)

 Enjoy 360-degree views of Harrisburg aboard The Pride of the Susquehanna Riverboat on a daily sightseeing cruise.
 The Pride is one of the last remaining authentic paddlewheel vessels left in the country, and it’s so uniquely constructed that they couldn’t rebuild it even if they tried.
 The Pride sails daily in the summer and weekends in the spring and fall.